-GRID Alternatives staff and trainees install rooftop solar PV panels in July 2019.
+GRID Alternatives staff and trainees install rooftop solar photovoltaic panels in July 2019.
 Photo credit: GRID Alternatives

-ONTARIO TOGETHER'S SOLAR PROJECTS, collectively referred to as Ontario Shines, will enhance the generation of local renewable energy by installing up to 700 kilowatts of DC rated (kW-DC) solar PV panels on the roofs of residential buildings, all at no cost to property owners.
+ONTARIO TOGETHER'S SOLAR PROJECTS, collectively referred to as the TCC Ontario Solar Homes Initiative & Neighborhood Empowerment (SHINE) Program, will enhance the generation of local renewable energy by installing up to 700 kilowatts of DC rated (kW-DC) solar photovoltaic (PV) panels on the roofs of residential buildings, all at no cost to property owners.
 A total of 360 kW-DC will be installed on single-family homes and 340 kW-DC will be installed on multi-family structures.
 The installations will be led by GRID Alternatives, a nonprofit organization based in Oakland that installs solar power systems and provides job training for underserved communities.

 The solar projects will specifically benefit disadvantaged households.
-Thus, all single-family homes must be owner-occupied by a low-income household to qualify.
+Thus, all single-family homes must be owner occupied by a low-income household to qualify.
 For multi-family installations, GRID Alternatives will specifically target properties that are providing permanent and/or transitional housing units serving homeless and/or low-income residents.
-Installations at single-family properties will directly reduce utility costs for homeowners, while Installations at multi-family properties will reduce operational costs that can be used to increase services for residents.
+Installations at single-family properties will directly reduce utility costs for homeowners, while installations at multi-family properties will reduce operational costs that can be used to increase services for residents.

 The solar projects will also provide on-the-job training opportunities for residents.
-The training will be conducted by GRID Alternatives, which provides two training tracts: (1) solar PV system design/installation and construction basics; and (2) outreach coordination and project administration.
+The training will be conducted by GRID Alternatives, which provides two training tracts: (1) solar photovoltaic system design/installation and construction basics; and (2) outreach coordination and project administration.

-- " 40 site visits conducted at single-family properties to assess potential for solar - " 22 solar PV systems installed on single-family homes, totaling 85 kW-DC in capacity - " 2 solar PV systems installed at multi-family properties (Vista Verde Apartments and Assisi House), totaling 187 kW-DC in capacity - " 4 paid interns completed job training on outreach coordination and project administration - 2 paid interns completed job training on solar PV system design/installation and construction basics
+- " Over 10,000 households contacted about the Ontario SHINE Program through paper mailers - " 5 solar PV systems installed on single-family homes, totaling around 20 kW-DC in capacity - " 1 solar PV system installed at multi-family property (Francis Apartments), totaling around 48 kW-DC in capacity - " 10 interns employed in job training: five in solar PV system design/installation and construction basics and five in outreach coordination and project administration - " 4 internships transitioned into full-time employment